epfl-ada/ada-2024-project-gear5/README.md

-### Part 1 - Change point analysis on timeseries
+### Part 1 - Change point analysis success per genre per country
 Once we have a robust success metric, we want to apply it to all the movies in our combined dataset.
-We will then group movies by the country in which they were produced and by their genre (NB: Movies might have more then one genre, we are going to make them appear in all their genre).
+We will then group movies by the country in which they were produced, by their genre (NB: Movies might have more then one genre, we are going to make them appear in all their genre) and by the year they were produced in.
+From this, we are going to create arrays to track the evolution of the success of movies genres per country on a yearly basis.

-This is going to give us a multitude of timeseries of the success.
+This is going to give us a multitude of "yearly success" arrays.
 We are going to analyze these timeseries to find major change points indicating the beginning or the end of a "Golden age".
 We have not yet chosen the method we are going to use for the project as multiple could be used, such as:
 - a
 - b
 - c